Laurin Heinrich: Porsche competition

 For 2021, Heinrich embarked on a dual program in both the globe-trotting Porsche Supercup and domestic Porsche Carrera Cup Germany, taking on both series with Huber Racing.
 Heinrich enjoyed an impressive rookie season in the former championship, taking his first ever Supercup victory at Zandvoort in September.
 Heinrich claimed additional podium finishes at Spa and Monza, finishing fourth in the overall championship and highest in the Rookie class.
 Domestically, Heinrich claimed his first Carrera Cup Germany victory in 2021 as well, taking overall honors in the second race at Oschersleben.
 During the next round at the Red Bull Ring, Heinrich claimed his second race victory and took the championship lead heading into the round at Monza.
 He would finish the season with eight total podiums from 15 races, taking fourth in the championship.
 At the end of 2021, Heinrich was selected to compete in the Porsche Junior Shootout at MotorLand Aragón.
 At the end of the competition, Heinrich was named as Porsche's Junior driver for the 2022 season, which featured a €225,000 scholarship towards a drive in the 2022 Porsche Supercup.

-Heinrich competing in the Porsche Supercup at the Red Bull Ring in 2022.

 Heinrich began his Porsche Junior campaign with a drive in the Dubai 24 Hour, taking part in the 992 Am class with Huber Racing.
 2022 saw Heinrich return to both the Porsche Supercup and Carrera Cup Germany, once again driving for Huber Racing.
 His Supercup campaign featured once race victory, at Silverstone, and four total podium finishes, taking a career-best third in the championship.
 The Carrera Cup Germany, however, saw Heinrich feature early and often at the front of the field.
 Over 16 races, Heinrich claimed six race victories, including a weekend sweep at Spa and the Sachsenring.
 After his double victory at the Sachsenring round, Heinrich secured the series championship with two races to spare.
 At the end of the 2022 season, Heinrich joined 311RS Motorsport to compete in the final round of the 2022 Porsche Carrera Cup North America, deputizing for Leh Keen.
 After crashing out of the first race of the weekend with brake problems, Heinrich won the second race.